How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Framework

 \subsection{Unsupervised Refinement}

-The second stage in our method is cumulative pseudo-label refining via unsupervised historical moving averages (MVA) \cite{Nguyen2019usps} using DeepLabv3 \cite{chen2018deeplab} network for semantic segmentation and Conditional Random Fields (CRF) \citep{krahenbuhl2011efficient} by minimising the F-score until the MVA predictions reach a stable state.
+The second stage in our method is cumulative pseudo-label refinement through unsupervised historical moving averages (MVA) \cite{Nguyen2019usps} using DeepLabv3 \cite{chen2018deeplab} network for semantic segmentation and Conditional Random Fields (CRF) \citep{krahenbuhl2011efficient} by minimising the F-score until the MVA predictions reach a stable state.
 The CRF can "sharpen" initial location predictions to make them more accurate and consistent with edges and parts of the source image that have a constant colour.

 Given the pseudo-labels of the previous step, we train the network for $50$ epochs.
 The number of epochs is low to avoid a significant over-fitting of the network to the noisy pseudo-labels.
 Then, the network is reinitialized with trained weight to predict a new set of pseudo-labels to train on again.